Ohanronnie/nist-stack/docs/guide/getting-started.md

 Ensure your server and client render the same HTML.
 Avoid browser-specific code outside of `useEffect`.

 ::: tip Need Help?
-Check out the [Examples](/examples/basic-app) section for complete working applications!
+Check out the [Client-Side Hooks](/features/client-side) section for complete navigation patterns and examples.
 :::